-Insert Placehol de er /ant ed placeholder, select one from the list of exiting placeholders t to define a new placeholder now, select "New" below and a new placeholder.
+Insert Placehol lde er vant ed placeholder, select one from the list of exiting placeholders It to define a new placeholder now, select "New" below and a new placeholder.
 Click [OK] to insert the e pl laceholder at the current caret position in your template.
-New ADDRESS-PHYSICAL ARTICLES BYLINES FEATURE-HEADERS FEATURE-TEXT FEATURE-TEXT-ALT HEADERS IMAGE-LOGO IMAGES NEWSLETTER-FOOTE NEWSLETTER-HEADE NEWSLETTER-HEADE NEWSLETTER-ISSUE URL-READMORE III Define New Placeholder Name: Display Title: Mandatory.
+New ADDRESS-PHYSICAL ARTICLES BYLINES FEATURE-HEADERS FEATURE-TEXT FEATURE-TEXT-ALT HEADERS IMAGE-LOGO IMAGES NEWSLETTER-FOOTE NEWSLETTER-HEADI NEWSLETTER-HEADI NEWSLETTER-ISSUE URL-READMORE 101 Define New Placeholder Name: Display Title: Mandatory.
 The user must supply a value.
 The user-supplied value for the placeholder is: Plain Text In the preview, show sample text as follows: Some Words ОК Cancel

-In this screen, select an existing placeholder from the list on the left and click [OK], which will automatically insert the placeholder's { $\{ \#NAME \} \}$ tag at the current cursor position.
+In this screen, select an existing placeholder from the list on the left and click [OK], which will automatically insert the placeholder's $\{ \{ \#NAME \} \}$ tag at the current cursor position.